saumyamehta17/algorithm_and_system_design/system_designs/circuit_breaker.md

 ### Circuit Breaker Pattern

-Widely adopted in microseervices architecture.
+Widely adopted in micro services architecture.
 An Example of simple two microservices:
 Backend and Front-end service.
 Client calling front-end, and backend is down or may be database called by backend is down.
 The only sane solution is to **fail-fast**, front-end should be made aware that something has gone wrong on backend side and return failure to its own clients immediately.